Rheumatoid Arthritis: Treatments

 Medicines that reduce swelling, stiffness and pain, these may be given as tablets or injections.
 The aim of corticosteroids in rheumatoid arthritis treatment is to provide short-term pain relief, such as during a flare-up.

 Depending on your symptoms and the problems they cause, you may also be referred to a physical therapist, such as a physiotherapist or occupational therapist.
 A physiotherapist, for instance, may recommend hydrotherapy to help relieve your symptoms, while an occupational therapist may give you advice to help with problems your condition may be causing at work or around the home.

 In severe cases, joint replacement operations may be recommended.
 Other, more minor, surgical procedures are also used, such as that to release a nerve or tendon.

 While medical treatments can help control the symptoms of rheumatoid arthritis and reduce the amount of damage to your joints, there are also some things you can do yourself that may be useful:

 Eating healthily can also help support your general wellbeing and keep your weight in check (excess weight puts more pressure on your joints).
-Plus it’s thought that eating a lot of red meat may increase your risk of developing the disease, and that a vegetarian or vegan diet may be helpful – though the reasons aren’t clear.

 Take regular exercise